oddlama/gentoo-install/README.md

 * Use a safe umask like `umask 0077`

 If you are looking for a way to detect and manage your kernel configuration, have a look at [autokernel](https://github.com/oddlama/autokernel).

-## Usage

-Installing gentoo with this script is simple.

-1. Boot into the live system of your choice.
-As the script requires some utilities, I recommend using a live system where you can quickly install new software.
-   Any [Arch Linux](https://www.archlinux.org/download/) live iso works fine.
-2. Clone this repository
-3. Run `./configure` or create your own `gentoo.conf` following the example file.
-   Particularily pay attention to the device which will be partitioned.
-   The script will ask for confirmation before doing any partitioning - but better be safe here.
-4. Execute `./install`.

-The script should be able to run without any user supervision after partitioning, but depending on the current state of the gentoo repository you might need to intervene in case a package fails to emerge.
-The critical commands will ask you what to do in case of a failure.

 ### (Optional) sshd